sonofeft/RocketCEA/README.rst

 .. image:: https://img.shields.io/pypi/l/RocketCEA.svg

-RocketCEA Wraps The NASA Fortran CEA Code And Provides Some Useful Tools
+RocketCEA Wraps The NASA FORTRAN CEA Code And Provides Some Useful Tools
 ========================================================================

 See the Code at: `<https://github.com/sonofeft/RocketCEA>`_